theredplanetsings/csjtrutherford/README.md

 # Personal Portfolio

-Portfolio showcasing academic achievements, technical skills, and professional experience of a Computer Science student with interests in national security, quantitative finance, and open-source intelligence (OSINT).
+A modern portfolio website showcasing academic achievements, technical skills, and professional experience of a Computer Science student with interests in national security, quantitative finance, and open-source intelligence (OSINT).

-Built with modern HTML, CSS, and JavaScript, and an interactive Three.js background
+Built with modern HTML, CSS, and JavaScript featuring an interactive Three.js background.

 **Live Site:** https://theredplanetsings.github.io/csjtrutherford/